fieryhenry/csb_util/README.md

 CSB is basically a binary version of a CSV file optimized for quick parsing (it's definitely not optimized for file size as csb files are much larger than their csv counterparts)

 These files are found in _The Battle Cats Unite!_.
 Although the CSB format is very similar to BNTX, which is used for images, which either means that PONOS took heavy inspiration from that format, or the CSB format is another Nintendo file format that alrady existed but isn't documented online.
+To get the csb files from the game you have to extract the .arc files which I won't be getting into here, I might make a tool in the future that extracts them though.

+I've released this tool separately as other games might use the format too if it is a Nintendo format.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/fieryhenry)